 Breastfeeding Your Baby Immediately After Birth

 Yes, you should breastfeed your baby immediately after birth.
 The first milk or colostrum has many benefits for your newborn and these benefits are long-term.
-It builds baby’s immunity and increases white blood cells that help the baby have a shield against common ailments.
+It builds the baby’s immunity and increases white blood cells that help the baby have a shield against common ailments.

 Breastfeeding Your Baby Immediately After Birth also makes sure that your baby starts getting milk as per her demand.
 The demand and supply rule works over here.
-Your body will produce milk whenever your baby needs it or demands for it.
+Your body will produce milk whenever your baby needs it or demands it.

 When you breastfeed your baby frequently, your body gets the signals that it needs to produce more milk for the baby’s needs.
 As I said earlier, it completely depends upon the demand and supply rule.
 So whenever your baby demands the milk, your body will start producing milk for the baby.

 Ensure The Right Latching

 Make sure your baby is latching the nipples properly that helps her suck properly and that provides an abundant amount of milk to your baby.
 Improper latching is always the major reason for the low milk supply.
 If you are not able to make your baby latch properly, take the help of a lactation consultant and help your baby swallow the milk properly.